 Step 14: The Group Hosting CSE shall receive the response messages from Member Hosting CSEs until responseTimeWindow expires and return the aggregated group member responses to the IN-AE/CSE.

-General Exceptions:
+General Exceptions

 If the SCEF sends a Group Message Delivery Notification to the Group Hosting CSE with a deliveryTriggStatus set to FALSE indicating that the delivery of the group message payload was not successful, then the Group Hosting CSE may choose to return a GROUP_MEMBERS_NOT_RESPONDED error response to the IN-AE/CSE before the responseTimeWindow expires.